6 Canis Minoris

 6 Canis Minoris is a variable giant star in the constellation of Canis Minor.

 6 Canis Minoris visual magnitude is 4.54.
-Because of its moderate brightness, 6 Canis Minoris should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 6 Canis Minoris should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.